SDS-AAU/SDS-2021/content/m1/02_basics/01_stat_prog_r.md

 {{% notice tip %}} Use the tabs to access content.
 Theory part is general, R & Python application part language specific.
 {{% /notice %}}

-This chapter is a basic introduction to statistical programming as well as a short brush-up on data more generally.
+This session is a basic introduction to statistical programming as well as a short brush-up on data more generally.
 For some, this will be "old news", but many will certainly benefit from reviewing this material.
+We start with a generall theory lecture on data structures and properties, and then dive into R and Python specific applications of statistical programming.

 {{< tabs >}}